edicsonm/Building-a-real-time-data-platform-on-AWS/Module-3_Contact_Centre_Data_Augmentation/README.md

 Now that our Kinesis Firehose delivery stream has been configured, we need to configure Amazon Connect to send Contact Trace Records to our stream to be delivered to Elasticsearch.

 #### High-Level Instructions
 Configure Amazon Connect to send its CTRs to the Kinesis Firehose delivery stream created in the previous step.
-Once complete, call your call center and observe the call details in Elasticsearch.
+Once complete, call your call centre and observe the call details in Elasticsearch.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>